dev-tch/frontend_LostDocFinder/README.md

 - data-models: contains the models data to map the response of api back

-- storage-services: contains classes to save and extract data of athenticated users (like token)
+- storage-services: contains classes to save and extract data of authenticated users (like token)

 - htt-services : contains the sharable and injectable service to intercat with backend api